Many people brush their teeth daily, yet still experience cavities or gum problems.

 • Daily use is crucial

-In combination with modern dental care, complete oral hygiene is created for long-term healthy teeth.
+In combination with modern dental care, complete oral hygiene for long-term healthy teeth is achieved.

 Are interdental brushes better than dental floss?